 - Residing within the zone that is being represented and actively managing 10 or more acres within the boundaries of the district, or

 - Residing within the zone, serving at least one year in a SWCD At Large position or in a SWCD associate director position, and having a conservation plan that is approved by the district.
 This eligibility option does not include a requirement of active management of 10 acres or more.

 Find your SWCD and zone

-- Put your address in the search bar of the map page to find your SWCD and zone within your district.
+- Put your address in the search bar of the SWCD map page to find your district and zone.

 With the election of new directors, the SWCD program usually travels to various parts of the state to provide an orientation for new directors and a refresher course on various legal obligations for every board member.
-This year, due to travel and meeting restrictions, the training was held virtually.
+Last year, because of travel and meeting restrictions, the training was held virtually.
 There are recorded sessions for new and returning directors, managers, and staff.